Key Takeaways From Colorado’s 8th Congressional District Debate

 0:00

-Democratic Colorado U.S. Rep. Yadira Caraveo and Republican state Rep. Gabe Evans faced off in an Oct.
-18 debate, in a race that will help decide control of the U.S. House of Representatives.
+U.S. Rep. Yadira Caraveo (D-Colo.) and Colorado state Rep. Gabe Evans, a Republican, faced off in an Oct.
+18 debate, in a race that will help decide control of the U.S. House.

-Evans—a U.S. Army veteran and former police officer—is seeking to unseat incumbent Caraveo, who is a pediatrician and Colorado’s first Latino U.S. representative.
+Evans—a U.S. Army veteran and former police officer—is seeking to unseat incumbent Caraveo, who is a pediatrician and Colorado’s first Latin American U.S. representative.
 An Emerson College poll released this month shows the two candidates in a statistical dead heat in the final stretch before Election Day on Nov.
 5.

-CBS News Colorado reporter Shaun Boyd moderated the 30-minute debate, asking personalized questions to each candidate and prompting them to address specific concerns about their records.
+CBS News Colorado reporter Shaun Boyd moderated the 30-minute debate, asking personalized questions of each candidate and prompting them to address specific concerns about their records.

 The Economy